James Bay Region

 Available infrastructure and services

-Thanks to extensive development for the hydro-electric, mining and forestry industries, a valuable network of roads and additional facilities is now present in most parts of the James Bay region, in addition to the manpower, airports and other services available in more than a dozen cities, towns and communities.
+The hydro-electric, mining and forestry industries have created a valuable network of roads and additional facilities in most parts of the James Bay region.
+Skilled manpower, airports and other services are available in a number of cities, towns and communities.

 Known chromite deposits in the region